 LOOKING FOR THE DEEP POCKET

-In the legal world, a “deep pocket” – or sacculus profundis for you Latin scholars out there – is a defendant who possesses the wherewithal to pay a big damage award and who has the misfortune to be related to the plaintiff’s claim sufficiently enough to get a court to order the purse to be opened.
+In the legal world, a “deep pocket” – or sacculus profundis for you Latin scholars out there – is a defendant who possesses the wherewithal to pay a big damage award and who has the misfortune to be sufficiently enough related to the plaintiff’s claim to find himself or herself on the wrong end of a court order that the purse be opened.
 Generally, the deeper the pocket (and the greater the dearth of alternative deep pockets), the more willing a plaintiff is to stretch the claim to encompass the deep pocket’s participation.
 Today’s case illustrates the point.

 The Nelsons needed to have their trees trimmed, so they called Julian Rodriguez Landscape and Tree Service, the same tree service they and their neighbors had used many times before.
 The outfit seemed competent and efficient, and the Nelsons found over the years that they could simply tell the tree service owner what they wanted, and he’d make the decisions on how to do it.

 During the course of the Nelsons’ dealings with Rodriguez Landscape, no one had ever asked whether the company was licensed.
 That, after all, was more a state requirement than a practical one.
 Julian Rodriguez Landscape and Tree Service did good work, and the price was right.
 What more does a homeowner need to know?